Top Republican Invites Scorn For Saying ‘It’s Awfully Tough’ For Ivanka To Comply With Email Standards

 — Renato Mariotti (@renato_mariotti) November 25, 2018

-This is of course in line with Trump’s own defense of Ivanka’s use of private email for government activities, with the president terming the Washington Post article which first reported it “fake news”.
-He later even went on to “invent” 100,000 non-existent Hillary emails in apparent attempts to deflect from the accusations plaguing his daughter.
+This is of course in line with Trump’s own defense of Ivanka’s use of private email for government activities, with the president terming the Washington Post article which first reported it “fake news.”
+He later even went on to allegedly “invent” 100,000 nonexistent Hillary emails in apparent attempts to deflect from the accusations plaguing his daughter.

 ⁉️WHAT⁉️@GOP House Judiciary Chair @RepGoodlatte claims it‘s “awfully tough” for gov’t officials such as @IvankaTrump to comply with email rules.????